Vi anbefaler at du alltid bruker siste versjon av nettleseren din.

 In the Heart & Brain Research Group, we focus on heart and brain research, with emphasis on atrial fibrillation and stroke:

-• Genetic causes
+• Genetic

 • Prognostic value of biomarkers